 By 1300 we started seeing the beginning of the Solar eclipse (more info on the eclipse can be found at the ESA eclipse site).
 Earlier in the summer, while in Samos, I had asked Andonis to find and bring some suitable filters that would allow us to view the sun during the eclipse.
 In his frantic days before his departure he forgot all about them.
 I was a little annoyed at him and was planning to make a pin-hole camera-obscura and project the image of the sun.
 How stupid of me.
 It had completely escaped me that I already had a much better instrument aboard Thetis for these observations: the sextant.
 It not only has all the needed filters but a small telescope for clearer view.
 So now, armed with the sextant and while the boat was gliding in the smooth sea and we were comfortably sitting under the tent, we started looking at the sun through the sextant and its filters.
 It was a fantastically clear view.
 At first only a tiny part of the sun was missing.
 As time progressed towards 1417, the exact time of the totality in our position, more and more of the sun was covered by the moon.
 Andonis and I took turns observing it.
 At 1417 the sun was completely covered, only a tiny ring of light, the corona, was visible.
 We were not in the dark but we were surrounded by an eerie light similar to dusk or as if a heavy cloud was obscuring the sun, yet there was no cloud.
 The sky darkened and Jupiter and Venus were briefly visible.
-The effect was brief, it only lasted a few seconds (ESA has a nice movie of this effect).
+The effect was brief, it only lasted a few seconds.
 Then a sliver of the sun reappeared and it started growing.
 It was very exiting.

 We arrived at Kefken Adasi [41° 12.7' N, 030° 15.5' E] at 1530 having covered 52.4 M. A gulet was already there.
 This was the first gulet we had seen since leaving Istanbul.
 We speculated that it must have come for the eclipse.
 The cove was fairly peaceful.
 The island is low lying and marred by a fish farm and a concrete quay.
 The mainland just across is green and attractive.
 The water however was full of jelly fish.